HimanthaThathsara/HimanthaThathsara/README.md

 <p>
 I'm passionate about developing open-source technology and exploring new implementations for open-source projects.
 I welcome contributions from everyone to enhance the open-source community.
 While my technical expertise is currently limited, I am dedicated to improving my skills and expanding my knowledge in this field.

-I am excited about the opportunity to learn from others, share my ideas, and work together towards creating more accessible and efficient open-source solutions.
+I am excited about the opportunity to learn New Technology, share my ideas, and work together towards creating more accessible and efficient open-source solutions.
 I am committed to honing my skills through continuous learning and experimentation, with the ultimate goal of becoming a valuable contributor to the open-source community.
 </p>
   <br>
 <h3 align="left">Current Goals And Objectives:</h3>